tildearrow/furnace/doc/4-instrument/fm-opll.md

 if you select the special Drums patch, you may use the instrument in Drums mode of OPLL. an extra setting also appears:
 - **Fixed frequency mode**: allows you to set a fixed frequency for the drum channels.

-These apply to each operator:
+these apply to each operator:
-- The crossed-arrows button can be dragged to rearrange operators.
+- the crossed-arrows button can be dragged to rearrange operators.
-- **Amplitude Modulation (AM)**: Makes the operator affected by LFO tremolo.
+- **Amplitude Modulation (AM)**: makes the operator affected by LFO tremolo.
-- **Envelope generator sustain flag (EGS)**: When enabled, value of Sustain Level is in effect.
+- **Envelope generator sustain flag (EGS)**: when enabled, value of Sustain Level is in effect.
-- **Attack Rate (AR)**: determines the rising time for the sound.
-The bigger the value, the faster the attack (0 to 15).
+- **Attack Rate (AR)**: determines the rising time for the sound. the bigger the value, the faster the attack (0 to 15).
-- **Decay Rate (DR)**: Determines the diminishing time for the sound.
-The higher the value, the shorter the decay.
-It's the initial amplitude decay rate (0 to 15).
+- **Decay Rate (DR)**: determines the diminishing time for the sound. the higher the value, the shorter the decay. it's the initial amplitude decay rate (0 to 15).
-- **Sustain Level (SL)**: Determines the point at which the sound ceases to decay and changes to a sound having a constant level.
-The sustain level is expressed as a fraction of the maximum level (0 to 15).
+- **Sustain Level (SL)**: determines the point at which the sound ceases to decay and changes to a sound having a constant level. the sustain level is expressed as a fraction of the maximum level (0 to 15).
-- **Release Rate (RR)**: Determines the rate at which the sound disappears after note off.
-The higher the value, the shorter the release (0 to 15).
+- **Release Rate (RR)**: determines the rate at which the sound disappears after note off. the higher the value, the shorter the release (0 to 15).
-- **Total Level (TL)**: Represents the envelope’s highest amplitude, with 0 being the largest and 63 (decimal) the smallest.
+- **Total Level (TL)**: represents the envelope’s highest amplitude, with 0 being the largest and 63 (decimal) the smallest.
 A change of one unit is about 0.75 dB.
   - in the case of the second operator, it goes from 0 to 15 instead.
-- **Key Scale Level (KSL)**: Also known as "Level Scale".
-Determines the degree to which the amplitude decreases according to the pitch.
+- **Key Scale Level (KSL)**: also known as "Level Scale". determines the degree to which the amplitude decreases according to the pitch.

 ![FM ADSR chart](FM-ADSRchart.png)

-- **Envelope Scale (KSR)**: Also known as "Key Scale".
-Determines the degree to which the envelope execution speed increases according to the pitch.
+- **Envelope Scale (KSR)**: also known as "Key Scale". determines the degree to which the envelope execution speed increases according to the pitch.
-- **Frequency Multiplier (MULT)**: Determines the operator frequency in relation to the pitch.
+- **Frequency Multiplier (MULT)**: determines the operator frequency in relation to the pitch.
 (0-10, 12, 15 range)
-- **Vibrato (VIB)**: Makes the operator affected by LFO vibrato.
+- **Vibrato (VIB)**: makes the operator affected by LFO vibrato.

 ## macros

-Macros define the sequence of values passed to the given parameter.
-Via macro, along with the previously mentioned parameters, the following can be controlled:
+macros define the sequence of values passed to the given parameter. via macro, along with the previously mentioned parameters, the following can be controlled:

 ## FM Macros

-All parameters are listed above.
+all parameters are listed above.

 ## OP1-OP4 Macros

-All parameters are listed above.
+all parameters are listed above.

 ## Macros